VladimirP1/esp-gyrologger/docs/setings.md

 This will automatically start logging on boot.
 ### Wifi auto off (seconds)
 This will disable wifi automatically if nobody is connected for this amount of seconds.
+### Epoch
+This number is used to generate the log filename (eg 0 results in prefix LAA, 1 in LAB, 2 in LAC).
+You can increment this number by pressing the button for > 2s.
+This can be useful if you changed the memory card
 ### IMU Orientation
 IMU orientation which will be embedded into the gcsv files.
 Make sure you reload the download page after changing this.
 ### WiFi password
 Wifi access point password.

+## Setings reset
+It is possible to reset settings to defaults if the button pin is configured correctly.
+For this, press the button pin for > 40s.